lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 # Learn to structure Danish sentences correctly: theory & explanations in English, examples and tasks in Danish

-## *Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) to get confidence in studcturing a Danish sentence.
-The course will include access to the test tasks on structuring the sentences on which you will get a persoanl video screen feedback by mail.
+## *Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) get confidence in structuring a Danish sentence.
+The course will include access to the test tasks on structuring the sentences, on which you will get personal video screen feedback by mail.
 See the course structure below.
 The video course will be available for full access from sokolova.dk starting from week 5 in 2022*.

 ## How to approach learning sentence structure in Danish